 Waiting for uncertain futures: Time and migration

 As the WAIT project at the Centre for Women's and Gender Research (SKOK) is in its final year, we marked the end of the project with a digital closing conference.

 WAIT - Waiting for an uncertain future: the temporalities of irregular migration

 The WAIT project has focused on the temporal aspects of migration and investigated how temporal structures related to irregular migration are shaped by legal regimes, cultural norms and power relationships, and how they shape subjective experiences and life projects.
 The project adds a temporal perspective to dominant spatial approaches in migration studies, and advances theories of temporality in the humanities and social sciences.
 Waiting has been scrutinized ethnographically in four European migration-hubs: Oslo, Stockholm, Marseille, and Hamburg, and analytically through targeted theoretical tasks.
 Waiting as an analytical perspective offers new insights into the complex and shifting nature of processes of bordering, belonging, state power, exclusion and inclusion, and social relations in irregular migration.

-At the closing conference, core researchers and network partners presented their research.
+At the closing conference 1 and 2 October, core researchers and network partners presented their research.
 Speakers included: Bridget Anderson, Nicholas De Genova, Kari Anne Klovholt Drangsland, Thomas Hylland Eriksen, Christine Jacobsen, Helge Jordheim, Marry-Anne Karlsen, Shahram Khosravi, Odin Lysaker, Sandrine Musso, Jessica Schultz, Jo Vearey, Sarah Willen, Katerina Rozakou, Johannes Machinya and Frode Eick.

 Thursday October 1

 Welcome and presentation of the WAIT project by Christine M. Jacobsen

 Presentations of project work by Marry-Anne Karlsen, Kari Anne Drangsland, Christine M. Jacobsen and Shahram Khosravi (text read by Christine M. Jacobsen)

 Short presentations of chapters in the WAIT book by Katerina Rozakou, Thomas Hylland Eriksen, Johannes Machinya, Sandrine Musso, Jessica Schultz and Nicholas De Genova.

 16.00-16.30 CET: Break